2003-gourav/plasticX/docs/progress.md

 I think I will end up making UniSwap this week for oranges,apples,bananas,grapes,iron,love,babies ........

 Another half an hour , PRICE should NEVER ne STORED.
 Let it emerge through activity ,learnt all set.
 Sllipage means right booking!!!!!

+I feel cheated now , TRADES order MATTER even if there are no other trafers.
+The round will incur loss even with out swap fees.
+And I was blaming fees for losses.Trades order change reality.